Beulah Louise Henry: Significant inventions

 Different than most inventors of the time, Henry's inventions did not always follow the same theme or category.
 But many of her inventions were to improve the quality of life for women, including a hair curler, vanity case, and a rubber sponge soap holder.
 One of her more prominent inventions was a "snap-on" parasol, which would allow women to change their parasol's pattern to match their outfit without needing to buy an entirely new parasol.

 For children's toys, Henry invented a new method for stuffing dolls.
 As a substitute to using traditional, heavy stuffing, she devised a way to inflate lifelike dolls and toys with rubber tubing, significantly reducing the toys' weight.

 One of Henry's most famous inventions is the "Double Chain Stitch Sewing Machine".
-She wanted to make a sewing machine that wouldn’t tangle the thread.
+She wanted to make a sewing machine that would not tangle the thread.
 Bobbins were the traditional method of feeding the bottom layer of thread in a sewing machine but need to be rewound frequently and the thread was prone to snapping.
 Her invention doubled the speed of the typical sewing machine and allowed the user to use smaller threads, while the stitch was just as strong.
 This invention allowed seamstresses at the time to do larger loads and take on more jobs by eliminating time unnecessarily spent on fixing and untangling threads twisted by the bobbin.
 This invention is still used today in an adapted form.
 It is primarily used in factories as it is faster than the typical sewing machine and breaks less often.

 A Henry invention, patented in 1936, was a tool that enabled the writing of multiple copies of a document on a typewriter without the use of carbon paper.

 Henry didn’t have any formal education in engineering, which made her more creative when it came to solutions.
 She claimed that the design would generally come to her fully formed in her head, but because she didn’t have any education in engineering, she had someone make the product for her.
 She made great use of prototyping with things she could find around her home such as soap, clips and buttons.
 If the engineers told her it couldn’t be done she would build it with on hand supplies to try and further convince them.